Sunday, 18 September 2011

 Winnipeg (5-5) 13 @ Hamilton (8-2-1) 25

-Hamilton middle linebacker Ben Zambiasi intercepted a pass from Winnipeg quarterback Dieter Brock and returned it for a touchdown early in the 3rd quarter of the Tiger-Cats' win over the Blue Bombers at Ivor Wynne Stadium.
+Hamilton middle linebacker Ben Zambiasi intercepted a pass from Winnipeg quarterback Dieter Brock and returned it for a touchdown in the 1st half of the Tiger-Cats' win over the Blue Bombers at Ivor Wynne Stadium.

 Ottawa (4-7) 23 @ Saskatchewan (7-4) 26